 Yes, it’s possible.
 Getting results through social media for your business shouldn’t always be the end goal of your influencer marketing strategy.
 With the rise in the number of micro-influencers, you don’t have to reach celebrity status to make an impact.

 Gil Eyal, the founder of HYPR, said that “More than 90% of posts are made by influencers with less than 1 million followers. [...]
 In early 2016 a client could be satisfied with two influencers with two million followers each.
 Now they want to see 20-30 influencers with smaller followings.”

 Take Neil Patel, for example.
 He’s an entrepreneur, investor and influencer who specializes in one specific area: content marketing.
 His website is one of the top resources for learning about content marketing and how to become a better marketer.

 He doesn’t talk about cars, stock trading or education.
 His core focus is on content marketing.
 That’s it.
 When you have a personal brand and people acknowledge that you’ve carved your own niche in the market, you can start seeing yourself as an influencer.

 Aj Agrawal of Forbes is quite optimistic about social media influencer marketing in 2017, saying, "The best influencers work to integrate their branded campaigns into their unique stories without skipping a beat.
 They know their audiences are fickle and can quickly leave, so they treat each and every post with care.”

 Partnerships and collaborations with social media influencers will continue to increase in the coming years.
 You and your competitors could be looking at the same influencers to collaborate with and it’s up to you who gets the deal.

-To get ahead, get started with influencers marketing now and base your marketing strategy on real relationships with real people who have real influence over the purchase behavior of your target market.
+To get ahead, get started with influencer marketing now and base your marketing strategy on real relationships with real people who have real influence over the purchase behaviour of your target market.
 You just have to take the first step by clicking the “send message” button to your desired influencers!